Best Price Promise

 Planning and booking

-1. How can I find cheap train tickets from Inverness to Edinburgh (Waverley)?
+1. Where can I buy the cheapest train tickets from Inverness to Edinburgh (Waverley)?

 Looking for discounted train tickets?
 Use Railcards, book in advance, and travel off-peak.
 Group travel with friends or family can also help you save.
 Frequent travellers should consider Season Tickets.
 TrainPal provides even more savings with split tickets and discount codes.
 Learn more about buying cheap train tickets in the UK.